Warehouse Upgrades Reflect Rapid Growth

 Plans for Safety

 Warehouse work is physically demanding in a fast-paced environment.
-According to the Bureau of Labor and Statistics’ warehousing and storage workplace industry report, there are five injuries per every 100 warehouse and storage employees and there are an average of 15 workplace deaths per year.
-Some of the common causes for injury in warehousing are:
+According to the Bureau of Labor and Statistics’ warehousing and storage workplace industry report, there are five injuries per every 100 warehouse and storage employees and there is an average of 15 workplace deaths per year.
+Some of the common causes of injury in warehousing are:

 - Rack Collapses: Regularly inspect pallet racks and ensure items are stored using a system such as 5S to keep the warehouse in an orderly and safe fashion.